nchathu2014/design-pattern-final/README.md

-# Design Pattern Final
+# Mediator/ Middleware Design Pattern

-Created with CodeSandbox
+Use a central mediator object to handle communication between components